nodroglegin/st-agustines-website/src/pages/subjects/index.md

 main:
   heading: The Great Conversation
   description: >+
-    The overall purpose of the course is to introduce Australian students to the Great Conversation of Western Civilisation.
+    The overall purpose of the course is to introduce students to the Great Conversation of Western Civilisation.
 By reading and discussing the key works of the past several thousand years it is our hope that your students will be better informed to live wise and purposeful lives from a Christian perspective.
 In addition to developing thinking and leadership skills students will typically improve their vocabulary, presentation and writing expertise.
 Thus the course suits many middle school aged children who are looking to improve their understanding of logic as well as literacy skills.
     St Augustine’s tutors will select both Primary and Secondary Books from the Veritas curriculum, choosing the most popular classics to make the course more accessible to a new generation of potential classics students.

   image1:
     alt: A close-up of a paper filter filled with ground coffee